The Model Description Language (MDL) is a data driven language for

 Parameters

-Specifies the element type
+Specifies the element type T of the patch.
+For 1D patches

 Specifies the geometry type of the patch to be generated.
-The following geometry types
+The

-and their parameters can be defined:
+following geometry types GTYPE and their parameters can be

 ARCH